Majd-SaaS/prospection/readme.md

 1. Open Chrome and go to `chrome://extensions/`
 2. Enable "Developer mode"
 3. Click "Load unpacked" and select the `chrome_plugin/` folder
-4. The extension will automatically handle LinkedIn interactions
+4. The extension will automatically handle LinkedIn interactions (English LinkedIn interface only)

 ### Step 4: Run Automation

+Set the database location via the `PROSPECTION_DB_PATH` environment variable if you want to store the SQLite file outside the repository (useful for Docker volumes and backups).
+You can also pass `--db-path` at runtime to override the location per command.

 #### Quick Start (with defaults):
 ```bash